MagnivOrg/magniv-docs/docs/documentation/artifact-store.md

 # Artifact Store

-We now offer the ability to create a Redis instance on workspaces.
+Magniv offers the ability to spin up a Redis instance on each workspace with one-click.

-In the future we will roll out an integration with `magniv-core` so you can keep track of metadata for each task that accesses the artifact store.
+_In the future, this will be integrated in `magniv-core` so that you can keep track of metadata as well as access the artifact store in a schema-agnostic way._

 :::info
 Each provisioned Redis instance is 1 GB in size.
 If you need more please [let us know](mailto:hello@magniv.io?subject=Increase%20Redis%20Size).